redblade/confservicedss/doc/architecture/architecture.md

 In Pledger, all the data above is shared through the StreamHandler component using the Kafka protocol.
 The high-level architecture is shown in [this picture](confservice_dss.drawio.png)

-To facilitate the system integrators activities and limit the dependencies to run demos, the ConfService and DSS also offer direct support to some specific infrastructures, in particular:
+To **facilitate the system integrators** and to **reduce the dependencies on other Pledger components**, the ConfService and DSS also offer direct support to some specific infrastructures, in particular:
 1. support to opensource Kafka, without the need to have the **StreamHandler**
 2. support to Kubernetes, without the need to have the **E2CO Orchestrator**
 3. support (work still in progress) to Prometheus AlertManager to get SLA violations, without the need to have the **SLA Lite**.
 Currently, SLA violations over App metrics can be sent using **bash scripts** (see **doc/kafka** folder).
 4. support to Kubernetes metrics-server and GoldPinger services for the system and application metrics retrieval, without the need to have the **MonitoringEngine**

-The high-level architecture with no dependencies on other Pledger components is shown in [this picture](confservice_dss_no_pledger.drawio.png) and is the one used for the integration tests for the DSS optimisations.
+The high-level architecture with no dependencies on other Pledger components is shown in [this picture](confservice_dss_no_pledger.drawio.png) used for DSS the integration tests described in the **doc/optimisations** folder.

-More details for the system integrators demo are provided in the **"doc/kind"** folder